Before You Begin

 Let the children participate.
 Give younger children the task of lighting a candle before worship begins.
 Let older children take turns reading Scripture aloud.
 Ask even the youngest children the discussion questions — their answers are often more honest and more theological than the adults expect.

-Keep it short.
-A fifteen-minute family worship time that happens every week is worth infinitely more than an hour-long session that happens twice a year.
-Guard the brevity jealously, especially at the start.
+Keep it sustainable.
+Guard the rhythm jealously, especially at the start.
 You can always go longer when the conversation takes you there; you cannot force length when attention is gone.
+A rhythm that endures is worth more than a grand session attempted twice a year.

 The Four Elements